 In a perfect world, we'd all be treating ourselves to weekly pedicures.
 Unfortunately, there's one major obstacle standing in the way of that dream: a lack of extra funds.
 With adulting comes great responsibility, and sometimes rent and bills are due in the same week, and a pedi might be the last thing you budgeted for.

 No big deal though, because a pedicure is one of few beauty treatments you can tackle on your own.
 And the best part?
 Doing it yourself is actually pretty affordable.
-We turned to nail expert Sarah Gibson Tuttle, CEO and founder of Olive & June, to give us the rundown on everything we need to know about giving ourselves a pedicure, and as it turns out, it's pretty easy, too.
+We turned to nail expert Sarah Gibson Tuttle to give us the rundown on everything we need to know about giving ourselves a pedicure, and as it turns out, it's pretty easy, too.

 Ahead, 10 simple steps for giving yourself a spa-worthy pedicure.

 Before you begin, clear a space and gather all of your supplies to make the process easier.
 "We recommend creating a workspace so that you have a clutter-free area with a stable surface where you can steady your foot," Tuttle says.
 Running around looking for things with wet nails wouldn't be relaxing at all, so you'll also want to have everything within reach once you get started.
 Here's what you'll need:

 - Straight edge clippers

 - Dual grit file

 - Base coat